Business valuation and terminal value capitalization rate

 An often overlooked part of the discounted cash flow method analysis is estimation of the long-term business earnings growth rate.
 This important factor affects the so-called terminal value of the business.
 It is the residual value of a going concern that is added on top of discounted cash flows when calculating the overall business value.

-One common situation the business appraisers face is how to accurately estimate this earnings growth number.
-Should it be based in some way on your cash flows forecast?
+Business appraisers need to figure out how to accurately estimate this earnings growth number.
+Should you base in some way on your cash flows forecast?
 Or does the answer lie elsewhere?

 A number of businesses, especially young companies, may experience periods of rapid earnings growth.
 If you base your long-term earnings growth estimate on this, you may come up with a number that exceeds the business discount rate.